SearchSG/dev-portal-admin-portal-docs/onboarding.md

 1. Navigate to **Tenant** page and select **Add New** within the **Applications** section.
 2. A new search application will be created with the default set of configurations, and a **Client ID** will be generated.
 3. With the **Client ID**, you can now follow the onboarding steps provided to add the integration script into your website to deploy the search app.
 4. You may continue to further configure your search application configurations to further customise features and theme within the **Workspace > Application** section.
+Refer to [Application Guide](/application-searchbar#configuring-your-search-bar) for detailed steps for configurations.

 Once the integration script is added to your site, your search functionality will be live and ready for use!